Deandre Ayton: Professional career

-Phoenix Suns (2018–present)
+Phoenix Suns (2018–2023)

 2018–19 season: All-Rookie honors

 On June 21, 2018, the Phoenix Suns selected Ayton with the first overall pick in the 2018 NBA draft.
 He was the franchise's first No. 1 pick in their history.
 Never before had the player picked with the first overall selection gone to a team from the state where he played in high school and college before entering the NBA.
 Ayton joined the 2018 NBA Summer League Suns squad on July 1, 2018, signing his rookie-scale contract five days later.
 In his Summer League debut on July 6, Ayton recorded 10 points and 8 rebounds in a 92–85 win over the Dallas Mavericks.
 At the end of the event, Ayton averaged a double-double of 14.5 points and 10.5 rebounds in four games played and named a member of the All-Summer League Second Team.
-He also averaged 18.2 points, 9.8 rebounds, 2 blocks, 1.4 assists, and 0.8 steals per game in five games during the 2018 preseason with the Suns.
+He also averaged 18.2 points, 9.8 rebounds, 2.0 blocks, 1.4 assists, and 0.8 steals per game in five games during the 2018 preseason with the Suns.
 Near the end of the preseason, he led all NBA players in points, rebounds, blocks, free-throws, and field goal attempts.